Lockdown (Lost): On the island

-While Gale is gone, the timer begins to beep rapidly, signaling the beginning of the one-minute countdown, then the alarm stops, there is a whirring noise (similar to the jet engine-like sound in "One of Them") and the lights go out.
+While Henry is gone, the timer begins to beep rapidly, signaling the beginning of the one-minute countdown, then the alarm stops, there is a whirring noise (similar to the jet engine-like sound in "One of Them") and the lights go out.
 Seconds later, blacklights come on and for exactly thirty seconds a diagram is revealed on the blast door that Locke is trapped under.
 It appears to be a multi-layered map of the island, but it is only shown briefly before the ordinary lights turn back on and the blast doors retract to their normal positions.
-Henry steps out of the computer room and tells Locke that he did what Locke asked him to do.
+Henry steps out of the computer room and says that he did what Locke asked him to do.

 On the beach, Kate sees a flashing light in the jungle, and when she and Jack investigate, they find an enormous package of food attached to a parachute.
-They are quickly joined by Sayid, Ana Lucia (Michelle Rodriguez), and Charlie (Dominic Monaghan), who have returned from their expedition.
+They are joined by Sayid, Ana Lucia (Michelle Rodriguez), and Charlie (Dominic Monaghan), who have returned from their expedition.

-When Jack enters the hatch, he grabs Henry off of the injured Locke, though Locke tries to defend Henry, saying that he was helping him after the blast doors came down.
-Sayid confirms that they found the balloon and the grave and they were exactly where Henry had said they were.
+Entering the hatch, Jack grabs Henry off of the injured Locke, though Locke tries to defend Henry, saying that he was helping him after the blast doors came down.
+Sayid confirms that they found the balloon and the grave, which were exactly where Henry had said they were.
 However, Sayid adds that he was still skeptical as to the validity of Henry's story, so he dug up the grave to verify it was his wife's, and found a man's body instead, which held the photo ID of a black man named Henry Gale.
-This confirms the survivors' suspicion that "Henry" is not who he says he is.
+This confirms that "Henry" is not who he says he is.